Intertwining periods, L-functions and local-global principles for distinction of automorphic representations: Abstract

 \section{Abstract}

 We provide a criterion for non-vanishing of period integrals on automorphic representations of a general linear group over a division algebra.
 We consider three different periods: linear periods, twisted-linear periods and Galois periods.
 Our criterion is a local-global principle, which is stated in terms of local distinction, a further local obstruction, and poles of certain global $L$-functions associated to the underlying involution via the Jacquet-Langlands correspondence.

-Our local-global principle follows from a careful analysis of singularities of local and global intertwing periods.
-Our results generalize to inner forms, known results for general linear groups.
-In particular, we complete the proof of one direction of the Guo-Jacquet conjecture.
+Our local-global principle follows from a new method, relying on the Maass-Selberg relations and a careful analysis of singularities of local and global intertwining periods.
+Our results generalize to inner forms, known results for split general linear groups.
+Moreover, our result for twisted linear periods is new even in the split situation.
+As a consequence of our local-global principle, we complete the proof of one direction of the Guo-Jacquet conjecture.

 \goodbreak

 \goodbreak

 \textbf{Dedication}.
 The first two named autors dedicate this work to the memory of their coauthor and collegue Chang Yang who passed away during the preparation of this manuscript.
 This project was initially started a long time ago by them, and left aside for a while.
 Chang joined the project after the first named author visited him in Hunan Normal University of Changsha in fall 2021, and his impact on putting it back on track has been decisive.
 As friends, we hope that it will honor his memory and wishes.